lpww/doomgrader/README.md

 1. Make the script executable `chmod +x doomgrader.sh`
 2. Run the script `./doomgrader.sh`
 3. Enter your Steam credentials when prompted (works with Steam Guard)
+4. Wait for the download to complete (this can take a very long time)

 ## Running the game